yulequan/Add-systemcall/define.md

 ```
 Create a header file '**processInfo.h**' that will contain the necessary function declarations, structure declarations, macros, etc. For this example, we will only be using it to declare the function prototype.

 Include the following line in the header file.
-Here, [asmlinkage](https://www.quora.com/Linux-Kernel-What-does-asmlinkage-mean-in-the-definition-of-system-calls) tells the compiler to look at the CPU’s stack for the function parameters, and [long](https://stackoverflow.com/questions/20940212/why-is-linux-syscall-return-type-long) is generally used as a return type in kernel space for functions that return an int in user space.
+Here, [asmlinkage](https://www.quora.com/Linux-Kernel-What-does-asmlinkage-mean-in-the-definition-of-system-calls) tells the compiler to look at the CPU’s stack for the function parameters.
 ```
 asmlinkage long sys_listProcessInfo(void);
 ```